ruby/www.ruby-lang.org/en/installation/index.md

 ## Third Party Tools

 Many Rubyists use third-party tools to install Ruby.
 They confer various advantages, but are not officially supported.
 Their respective communities are very helpful, however.

 ### rbenv
 {: #rbenv}

-rbenv allows you to manage multiple Installation of Ruby.
+rbenv allows you to manage multiple installations of Ruby.

-It doesn't support installing Ruby, but there's a popular plugin named ruby-build to install Ruby.
+It does not support installing Ruby, but there is a popular plugin named ruby-build to install Ruby.
 Both tools are available for OS X, Linux, or other UNIX-like operating systems.

-For the latest instructions on installing rbenv, check out [rbenv page][rbenv].
+For the latest instructions on installing rbenv, check out the [rbenv website][rbenv].

 There is similar tool named RVM, described in the next section.
-Check it out too, and choose your comfortable one.
+Check it out, too, and choose the one most comfortable for you.

 ### RVM ("Ruby Version Manager")
 {: #rvm}

-RVM allows you to install and manage multiple installation of Ruby on your system.
-It is only available for OS X, Linux, or other UNIX-like operating system.
+RVM allows you to install and manage multiple installations of Ruby on your system.
+It is only available for OS X, Linux, or other UNIX-like operating systems.

-For the latest instructions on installing RVM, check out [rvm.io][rvm].
+For the latest instructions on installing RVM, check out the [RVM website][rvm].

 ### RubyInstaller
 {: #rubyinstaller}

-If you're on Windows, there's a great project to help you install Ruby:
+If you are on Windows, there is a great project to help you install Ruby:
-[RubyInstaller][rubyinstaller].
+RubyInstaller.
 It gives you everything you need to set up a full Ruby development environment on Windows.

-To use RubyInstaller, download it from the [RubyInstaller page][rubyinstaller].
+To use RubyInstaller, download it from the [RubyInstaller website][rubyinstaller].
-Then just use the installer, and you're done!
+Then just use the installer, and you are done!

 ### RailsInstaller and Ruby Stack